cosmos/ibc/spec/app/ics-101-interchain-swap-s16/README.md

 ### Definitions

-`Interchain Swap` is IBC token swap protocol, which consist of AMM, Liquidity Pool and liquidity Incentive. each chain integrate this app is part of decentralised exchange network
+`Interchain Swap`: a IBC token swap protocol, built on top of an automated marketing making (AMM) system, which leverages liquidity pools and incentives.
+Each chain that integrates this app becomes part of a decentralized exchange network.

-`AMM`, Auto Market maker. usually, use a invariant for swap,  Balancer algo is used in this specification.
+`AMM`: stands for Automated Market Makers, which are decentralized exchanges that pool liquidity and allow tokens to be traded in a permissionless and automatic way.
+Usually uses an invariant for token swapping calculation.
+In this interchain standard, the Balancer algorithm is implemented.

 `Weighted pools`: liquidity pools characterized by the percentage weight of each token denomination maintained within.